railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 result of the contact on the lead form.

 They can then change the status of the lead to a state that depends on the response from the
-suspect:
+prospect:

 * ``Cancelled`` : not to be followed as a lead,

-* ``Waiting`` : waiting for a response from the suspect.
+* ``Pending`` : waiting for a response from the prospect.

 Converting Leads into Customers or Opportunities
 ================================================

 If a lead is interesting, you convert it into a partner / opportunity in the system.

-You can do this in one step (convert to opportunity, and if partner does not exist, OpenERP will create it or merge it) or in two steps (first create partner, then convert to opportunity).
+You can do this in one step (convert to opportunity, and if partner does not exist, OpenERP will create it or merge it), or in two steps (first create partner, then convert to opportunity).

 Click the button :guilabel:`Create` next to the :guilabel:`Customer` field to create a new partner or link to an existing partner.